 - Offers continuous Live view through the electronic viewfinder (EVF) or LCD

 What Is the Advantage of DSLRs?

 - A lens for every occasion

 - High image quality even in low light conditions

 - Superior autofocus

-Mirrorless cameras have live histogram and a feature called zebra stripes.
+Mirrorless cameras have a live histogram and a feature called zebra stripes.
 As a part, the zebra feature puts animated strips on photo areas that are too displayed.
 The histogram feature is just a graph showing you how much of the scene is entirely black, how much brightness level is moving up, and what is entirely white.

-In the viewfinder, no DSLR camera can display a live histogram while you mess with camera settings or before you take the image.
+In the viewfinder, no DSLR can display a live histogram while you mess with camera settings or before you take the image.
 Having a live histogram in the viewfinder in a mirrorless camera is a huge benefit over a DSLR.
 Mirrorless cameras also have an advantage over the DSLR when it comes to previewing images for night photography.

-DSLR is an excellent digital camera, but the mirrorless camera is more preferred because of its outstanding features.
+When comparing DSLR vs mirrorless, DSLR is an excellent digital camera, but the mirrorless camera is more preferred because of its outstanding features.

 People Also Ask